betterup/natural-turn-transcription/README.md

 # natural-turn-transcription
-A companion repo to Cooney & Reece (2025): NaturalTurn: a method to segment speech into psychologically meaningful conversational turns https://doi.org/10.1038/s41598-025-24381-1
+A companion repo to Cooney & Reece (2025): NaturalTurn: a method to segment speech into psychologically meaningful conversational turns.
+Scientific Reports.
+15, 39155. https://doi.org/10.1038/s41598-025-24381-1

 Codebase for transforming speech-to-text API JSON into naturalistic transcripts.